Ricky-micky/phase-0-html-images-lab/README.md

 ### The Image Title Attribute

-One additional attribute that can be useful is the `title`.
+One additional attribute that can berick@erick-Latitude-5480:~/Development/code/phase-8/phase-0-html-images-lab$erick@erick-Latitude-5480:~/Development/code/phase-8/phase-0-html-imageerick@erick-Latitude-5480:~/Development/code/phase-8/phase-0-html-images-lerick@erick-Latitude-5480:~/Development/code/phase-8/phase-0-html-imagerick@erick-Latitude-5480:~/Develerick@erick-Latitude-5480:~/Development/code/phase-8/phase-0-htmlerick@erick-Latitude-5480:~/Development/code/phase-8/phaseerick@erick-Latitude-5480:~/Development/code/phase-8/phaerick@erick-Latitude-5480:~/Developmerick@erick-Latitude-5480:~/erick@erick-Latitude-5480:~/Development/code/phase-8/phase-0-html-images-lab$ e useful is the `title`.
 Content added to this attribute will display when we hover over the image with our mouse.
 If we were creating an `img` tag with `src`, `alt` and `title` for a company logo, it might look something like this: